kirill-markin/personal-automation-hub/terraform/README.md

 # Terraform Infrastructure for Personal Automation Hub

-This directory contains Terraform configurations to deploy the Personal Automation Hub infrastructure to AWS.
+This directory contains Terraform configuration to deploy the Personal Automation Hub application to AWS.

 ## Infrastructure Components